-If money is tight, consider asking the seller to pay some closing costs to reduce the amount of money you'll need at closing.
-For most types of loans, the seller can give you as much as 3% to 6% of the property's sales price.
-Be sure to negotiate the seller's credits upfront when making an offer to buy the house.
+If money is tight, consider asking the seller to pay some closing costs to reduce the money you'll need at closing.

 After you apply for a mortgage, the lender will send you an official Loan Estimate.
-Points are on page 2, under Loan Costs, in section A. Origination Charges.
+Points are on page 2 of the Loan Estimate under Loan Costs, in section A. Origination Charges.

 Origination Charges are the lender's fees, including any points you'll pay to the lender at closing.

-When comparing Loan Estimates, weigh the total origination charges against the interest rate the lender is offering.
+When comparing Loan Estimates, weigh the total origination charges against the lender's interest rate.
 Our Loan Estimate Explainer will help you compare offers and lock in the best deal on a mortgage.

 Check out our mortgage calculator.
 View current interest rates and closing costs.
 You'll feel better knowing how much a home will cost.